BackstagecrewIS/devsite/README.md

 Cause: New questions assigned to category-name 'Unanswered' with category.id '0'.
 Category doesn't exist on creation

-Solution: Add conditional in categories route to check id category exists and add if not
+Solution: Add conditional in categories route to check category.id[0] exists and add if not create it

 ------------------------------------------------------------